 Next, you can now spin a PokéStop at a gym after a Raid Battle.
 This wasn't possible before.

-You can also feed berries to Pokémon in gyms even if their motivation meter is full.
+You can also feed berries to Pokémon in gyms even if their motivation meter is full, so watch out you don't waste your berries.

-The update also includes new mechanics for checking into events: most likely to ensure that only players with tickets to real-world events can play, not 'spoofers'.
+The update also includes new mechanics for checking into events: most likely to ensure that only players with tickets to real-world events can play and not 'spoofers'.

 Gyms have been completely revamped (not the battling mechanism, though).
 Here's what's happened.